Naselle charges back for win over Muckleshoot Tribal

 Muckleshoot shot just 3-of-25 from 3-point land.
 Just one King, Lamont Nichols (22 points) was in double figures, though he did have 13 rebounds.

-During the run, Naselle started taking charges.
-That, and a Caleb Haataia rebound-putback, sparked the run that shot the Comets through the sky and into the semifinals.
+During their run to victory Naselle started taking charges.
+That, and a Caleb Haataia rebound-putback, sparked the run that shot the Comets into the semifinals.

-Olsen is also creative in his full-court defenses, and it confused the Kings in the late stages.

-Naselle has a bluff press that Olsen calls a slowdown.
-It’s not really a press, but can quickly transition into a trap with a single word.

-The Comets employed the bluff press up 55-50 and Muckleshoot trying to push the ball up the floor with the clock ticking away dangerously.

-Jimmy Strange jumped a passing lane after tempting Tyrelle Nichols into making a long pass, and Ethan Lindstrom rushed to the basket and sealed it with a layup.
-His 16 points were second most for Naselle, and his seven rebounds tied Gregory for the team lead.
+The Comets employed a bluff press up 55-50 as Muckleshoot was trying to push the ball up the floor with the clock ticking away.
+Jimmy Strange jumped a passing lane after tempting Tyrelle Nichols into making a long pass, and Ethan Lindstrom rushed to the basket and sealed the win with a layup.
+His 16 points were the second largest tally for Naselle, and his seven rebounds tied Gregory for the team lead.

 “Ethan Lindstrom stepped up and had a really nice game for us,” Olsen said. “